esl/MongooseIM/doc/modules/mod_event_pusher_rabbit.md

 All these notifications are sent as JSON strings to RabbitMQ exchanges.
 Type of exchanges can be chosen as desired.
-Each type of the notifications is sent to it's dedicated exchange.
+Each type of the notifications is sent to its dedicated exchange.
 There are three exchanges created on startup of the module, for presences, private messages and group chat messages related events.

 Messages are published to a RabbitMQ server with routing key being set to a user